 As always, documentation is important.
 If you determine the patient’s decisional capacity is not impaired and treatment is appropriate, you may still want to address such issues in your informed consent.
 For example, you could add a statement such as:

 Use of alcohol, marijuana, or certain medications may impact a patient’s ability to accurately report their history and may impact somatic perception (e.g., the ability to perceive pain).
-This can increase the risks of chiropractic care, which inherently depends on dialogue between the patient and Doctor of Chiropractic.
+This can increase the risks of treatment, which inherently depends on dialogue between the patient and doctor.
 A patient who has used alcohol, marijuana, or medications that affects their perception agree to report such use and agree to accept any increased risk attendant with such use.